kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

-- [x] Metrics (existing metrics)
+- [x] Metrics (existing metrics [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/blob/release-2.18/docs/metrics/workload/statefulset-metrics.md?plain=1))
-  - Metric name: `statefulset_replicas_available`
+  - Metric(s) name:
+    - `kube_statefulset_status_replicas_available`
+    - `kube_statefulset_status_replicas_ready`
+    - `kube_statefulset_status_replicas_current`
+    - Components exposing the metric: kube-state-metrics
-  - Metric name: `statefulset_replicas_ready`
+  - Metric name:
-  - Metric name: `statefulset_replicas_current`
+    - `statefulset_unavailable_replicas`
     - Components exposing the metric: kube-controller-manager
+  - These metrics reflect the StatefulSet `.status` (availableReplicas, readyReplicas, currentReplicas).
+They have labels `statefulset` and `namespace`, so operators can filter by StatefulSet to monitor a specific StatefulSet during Recreate
-  - During Recreate updates, these metrics show the transition from all pods deleted (0 available) to all new pods created and ready
+  - During Recreate updates, the values show the transition from all pods deleted (0 available) to all new pods created and ready

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?